pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-There are a number of "special" methods that you can add to a class in Python to control various aspects of how instances of the class behave.
+There are a number of "special" methods that you can add to a class in Python to customise various aspects of how instances of the class behave.
 One of the first ones you may come across is the `__str__` method, which defines how an object should be printed (more specifically, how an object gets converted into a string).
 For example, we could add a `__str__` method to our `FSLMaths`